 Why do we have to disclose our AUM?

-• To assign the correct fee band to signatories,
+• To assign the correct fee band to signatories

-• To calculate the overall PRI signatory AUM,
+• To calculate the overall PRI signatory AUM

-• For signatory segmentation activities, including calculating the size of asset class allocations.
+• For signatory segmentation activities, including calculating the size of asset class allocations

 • conflict with local legislation or regulation;

-Appeals of this type will be considered but are less likely to succeed where the policy jeopardises a signatory’s ability to fulfil Principle 6: We will each report on our activities and progress towards implementing the Principles.
+Requests of this type will be considered but are less likely to succeed where the policy jeopardises a signatory’s ability to fulfil Principle 6: We will each report on our activities and progress towards implementing the Principles.

 • General non-disclosure policies relating to ESG information.
 Reporting and disclosing responsible investment activities is a requirement of being a PRI signatory.